-Meeting the Needs of Preschoolers: Understanding Their Emotional, Physical, and Cognitive Development
+Meeting the Needs of Preschoolers: Understanding Their Emotional, Physical, Cognitive, Social, and Creative Development

 To create a setting that supports preschoolers’ development and wellbeing, parents and educators must have a thorough understanding of the developmental needs of preschoolers.
 Preschoolers’ demands are different from those of older kids or adults since they are still learning about and exploring their environment.
-We’ll discuss the emotional, physical, and cognitive needs of preschoolers in this post, along with solutions.
+We’ll discuss the emotional, physical, cognitive, social, and creative needs of preschoolers in this post, along with solutions.

 Emotional Needs